maxhbr/LDBcollector/md/ZPL-2.0.md

                                 "name": "Modify the obtained source code."
                             }
                         ],
-                        "_str": "Actions:\n- Modify the obtained source code.\n\nConditions:\nOBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n\n", "conditions": {
+                        "_str": "Actions:\n- Modify the obtained source code.\n\nConditions:\nOBLIGATION: Indicate your changes and the date of your changes in the file where you made them.\n", "conditions": {
                             "name": "Indicate your changes and the date of your changes in the file where you made them.", "type": "OBLIGATION"